Prana E.

 Google

-Next time, please involve Western cultural perspectives beyond Western whiteness, not as surface tokens, but as artistic and curatorial peers.
-Or don’t suggest an exhibition is a universal exploration when it isn’t.
+Next time, please involve Western cultural perspectives beyond whiteness, not as surface tokens but as curatorial equals.
+Or, if by Western you mean White, then say so.
 White girls are beautiful, but not the only kind of beauty.

 I came to see 'Girls : Boredom, Rebellion and In Between' as a Sofia Coppola fan and was excited about the theme.
-If this exhibition had been framed more as an exploration of white girlhood, iconography and visual culture, I wouldn’t have been so disappointed.
+If this exhibition had been framed as an exploration of white girlhood, colonial power aesthetics, white iconography and visual culture, I wouldn’t have been so disappointed.

-While the artwork had diversity and a clear narrative, the film and photography sections felt painfully narrow.
-The selection largely centered white girls as the "face of girlhood," repeating a tired pattern where white cultural institutions decide who is allowed to be beautiful, iconic and seen.
+While the artwork had diversity and a clear narrative, the film and photography sections, where actual faces are shown, felt painfully narrow.
+The editorial selection mostly centered white girls as the "face of girlhood," repeating the tired pattern where white cultural institutions decide who is allowed to be beautiful and iconic, leaving non-whiteness for 'behind the scenes' and documentation.

 The show borrows Coppola’s visual language (which itself draws from Japanese shōjo cinematic style and a wider Asian lineage of girlhood interiority), yet erases that genealogy, recenters white girls, and includes only token images of non-white subjects framed through poverty or assimilation- “Look, she wears barrettes too.”